Windows 93: Version 1

 Version 1 is the first release version, finished on November 1, 2014.
 It added more functionality to windows and the start menu, and introduced several apps (for a total of 38), including a fully-functional web browser.

 Version 2

 Version 2 is the previous version of Windows 93, published on June 10, 2017.
 Version 2 added the A: drive which allows users to store files, run custom JavaScript and apply custom CSS from the browser's local storage.
 It introduced several more apps, including Trollbox, a web chat application; and Bindowzuchan, an imageboard (the latter of which is discontinued).

-Version 3 (Public beta)
+Version 3

-Version 3 is the latest version of Windows 93, currently in public beta, which was released on February 14, 2023.
+Version 3 is the latest version of Windows 93 with a public beta released on February 14, 2023.
 It was released with a complete rework of the Sys42 framework.
 It removed almost all the apps from Version 2 and added some new ones.
 Trollbox was brought back in the winter of 2023.